noxsicarius/Epoch/ReadMe.md

 #include "custom\snap_pro\snappoints.hpp"
 ```

-# Options
+# Optional items

-Put these either in your init.sqf file or your variables.sqf file.
+Put these in your init.sqf

 Turn on A plot for Life (check ownership against SteamID).
 ```cpp